chousemath/grep/README.md

 # The history of grep

-* Invented by Ken Thompson for searching through files.
+* Invented by Ken Thompson for searching through files, supposedly built in one day.
 * Thompson chose the name because in ed (a text editor created by Thompson), the command g/re/p would print all lines matching a previously defined pattern.
 * The `egrep` variant supports an extended regular expression syntax.
 * The `fgrep` variant searches for any of a list of fixed strings using the Aho–Corasick string matching algorithm.